audioxide/data/data/posts/20160608-reviews-rob-heron-and-the-tea-pad-orchestra-something-blue.md

 author: Andrew

 review: >-
   Rob Heron and his Tea Pad Orchestra return with their third release, and there’s a notable polish this time round.
 Rob Heron’s lyrics have always had a knack for standing out and bringing a smirk to a listener’s face, and *Something Blue* is no exception, with the title track and “Flat Tonic Water” making for lyrical highlights.
 To complement this, there’s been a clear effort to vary the vocal sound, with rock and roll influences mixing well with Heron’s voice.
-Instrumentally, the sound has clearly been bolstered, taking a heavier influence from swing, blues and country of America, where previous material has seen a sound that explores more European influences.
+Instrumentally, the sound has clearly been bolstered, taking a heavier influence from swing, blues, and country of America, where previous material has seen a sound that explores more European influences.

   All this comes as a change for the band: tracks such as “Leftovers”, which is definitively from a country genre, show a clear exploration and development of their sound.
 The difficulty with recording this kind of music is often trying to maintain the atmosphere without having the live setting that this music works so well in.
 Having seen the band live, I highly recommend picking up tickets to see them, it makes for a brilliant sound and a wonderful atmosphere, but translating that to a recorded album has left some tracks missing some energy. *Something Blue* is a release worth a listen, though it’ll likely only whet your appetite to see the full, live experience.